-From restaurants embodying the spirit of local and seasonal dining trends to spots revitalizing the fine-dining experience, Scottsdale's best restaurants are sure to impress.
+From eateries embodying the spirit of local and seasonal dining trends to spots revitalizing the fine-dining experience, here are the best restaurants in Scottsdale.

 Hush Public House14202 North Scottsdale Road, Scottsdale